doctorrustynelson/yearn/README.md

 + `ynpm orgs`: Print the current orgs as specified by the YEARN_CONFIG.

-+ `ynpm version`: Print the version of yearn currently assciated with ynpm
++ `ynpm version`: Print the version of yearn currently associated with ynpm.